newrelic/infra-integrations-sdk/docs/v2tov3.md

 Each `v1` payload contained the information of a single entity (often located in the same host as the integration).

-From the need to support modern distributed environments (e.g. [Kubernetes](https://kubernetes.io/)), our Go-SDK v3 adopts the `v2` JSON schema, which encloses `metrics`, `inventory` and `events` information for multiple entities (e.g. multiple VMs, containers, storage, etc...
+In order to support modern distributed environments (e.g. [Kubernetes](https://kubernetes.io/)), our Go-SDK v3 adopts the `v2` JSON schema, which encloses `metrics`, `inventory` and `events` information for multiple entities (e.g. multiple VMs, containers, storage, etc...
 See the following figure).